astronomerdamo/pydcf/README.md

 This command attempts to correlate ts1.dat and ts2.dat over a time range of +/- 200 days with a bin width of 3.5 days.
 Try it.
 See that peak at +42 days, that's a correlation.

+**The reported correlation relates to the first time series.
+That is, how the first time series should be shifted to match the second, ie: ts2 = ts1 - correlation.
+Positive correlation is ts1 *leading* ts2, negative correlation is ts1 *lagging* ts2.**

 Want more information?
 Maybe there is a linear trend in the data you want to get rid of and you'd like an output file as well:

 `